Looking for the best things to do in Miami, Florida? This vibrant city holds so much to entertain you for days!

 Miami already has a strong foundation in the arts with its fashion districts and colorful Art Deco architecture.
 No visit to Miami would be complete without a visit to the city’s most unique attraction: the Wynwood Walls!

 A collection of graffiti and street art, the Wynwood Walls holds the spot as one of the best museums in Florida.
 Here Miami’s diversity and culture truly shine.

-Minutes from downtown, muralists were commissioned to turn the giant walls from six buildings to create a cultural oasis from a failing neighborhood!
+Minutes from downtown, muralists were commissioned to turn the giant walls of six buildings to create a cultural oasis in a failing neighborhood!

 During Miami’s most popular festival, Art Basel, artists and art lovers flock to Wynwood from across the world.
 Many Wynwood muralists return at this time to update their art or create new pieces.